section-13/akula/README.md

  sudo pacman -Rcns removes package and its dependencies as well. <br/>
  openbsd-netcat and gnu-netcat conflict - one of the repos doesn't have this conflict (openbsd-netcat), chose to install from that repo.
 - Remove all packages with -Rcns that have conflits with the incoming packages.
+- Use the --ignore flag for packages that can't be found

 # tor
 sudo pacman -S tor <br/>